Mitchel-DS/Mitchel-2025/README.md

 # Mitchel-2025
-New, improved portofolio for 2025.
-It was due an upgrade.
+New, improved portfolio for 2025.
+It was due for an upgrade.